ABOUT PAYAL

 DHARMA

-In January 2022, I undertook a rigorous training in indigenous yogic knowledge under lineaged teachers such as Luvena Rangel and Uma Subramaniam, where teachings were transmitted through the traditional Gurukula methodology (the Oral Tradition).
-Subjects I've been studying include: Sanskrit, Veda Chanting, Women in Yoga and the Vedas, Culture,
+In January 2022, I completed a rigorous training in indigenous yogic knowledge under lineaged teachers Luvena Rangel and Uma Subramaniam.
+These teachings were transmitted through the traditional Gurukula methodology (the Oral Tradition), encompassing a deep study of Sanskrit, Veda Chanting, the history and socio-politics of Yoga, and the study of Yoga Scripture.

 BACKGROUND

-As well as holding an art therapy diploma, coaching and editorial skills certification, I hold a First Class BA (Hons) degree in English and an MA in Creative and Professional Writing.
+As well as holding certifications in art therapy, coaching, and editorial skills, I hold a First Class BA (Hons) degree in English and an MA in Creative and Professional Writing.
 I obtained a further MA in Gender, Society and Representation from University College London (UCL).
-I have also audited 'The Origins and Development of Yoga in Ancient India' - a course in the MA Traditions of Yoga and Meditation at The School of Oriental and African Studies (SOAS) where I completed a year of my PhD (in Yoga), until I awoke from the grip of avidya and into my true path.
+I have also audited 'The Origins and Development of Yoga in Ancient India', a course in the MA Traditions of Yoga and Meditation at The School of Oriental and African Studies (SOAS), where I completed one year of PhD study in Yoga before awakening from the grip of avidya and stepping towards a truer path

 Payal Patel is a registered Hatha Yoga teacher with Yoga Alliance